mhtvsSFrpHdE/prefetch/qpp/prefetch/README.md

 - Qt: `4.8.7`
 - mingw-w64: `i686-4.8.2-release-posix-dwarf-rt_v3-rev3`

-4.8.7 is the last version of Qt that supports Windows XP initial version
+Version 4.8.7 is the last version of Qt that supports Windows XP initial version
 without any update patch, or Service Pack installed for example Windows XP SP3.
 The Qt compiler itself can even install and run on this Windows version.